Enriched uranium

 Enriched uranium is a type of uranium in which the percent composition of uranium-235 (written 235U) has been increased through the process of isotope separation.
-Naturally occurring uranium is composed of three major isotopes: uranium-238 (238U with 99.2739–99.2752% natural abundance), uranium-235 (235U, 0.7198–0.7202%), and uranium-234 (234U, 0.0050–0.0059%).
+Naturally occurring uranium is composed of three major isotopes: uranium-238 (238U with 99.2732–99.2752% natural abundance), uranium-235 (235U, 0.7198–0.7210%), and uranium-234 (234U, 0.0049–0.0059%).
 235U is the only nuclide existing in nature (in any appreciable amount) that is fissile with thermal neutrons.

 Enriched uranium is a critical component for both civil nuclear power generation and military nuclear weapons.
-The International Atomic Energy Agency attempts to monitor and control enriched uranium supplies and processes in its efforts to ensure nuclear power generation safety and curb nuclear weapons proliferation.
+Low-enriched uranium (below 20% 235U) is necessary to operate light water reactors, which make up almost 90% of nuclear electricity generation.
+Highly enriched uranium (above 20% 235U) is used for the cores of many nuclear weapons, as well as compact reactors for naval propulsion and research, as well as breeder reactors.
+There are about 2,000 tonnes of highly enriched uranium in the world.

-There are about 2,000 tonnes of highly enriched uranium in the world, produced mostly for nuclear power, nuclear weapons, naval propulsion, and smaller quantities for research reactors.
+Enrichment methods were first developed on a large scale by the Manhattan Project.
+Its gaseous diffusion method was used in the 1940s and 1950s, when the gas centrifuge method was developed in the Soviet Union, and became widespread.

-The 238U remaining after enrichment is known as depleted uranium (DU), and is considerably less radioactive than even natural uranium, though still very dense.
+The 238U remaining after enrichment is known as depleted uranium (DU), and is considerably less radioactive than natural uranium, though still very dense.
 Depleted uranium is used as a radiation shielding material and for armor-penetrating weapons.